seder/mensaplan-web-interface/README.md

 Web UI for the canteens of Ulm University and other institutions where the Studierendenwerk Ulm organises the food supply.

-This UI is active in test mode and can be found here: http://uni-ulm.de/mensaplan/beta
+This UI is in use and can be found here: http://uni-ulm.de/mensaplan

 # Usage